epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-06-15-awesome-overview.markdown

 The tiling window manager itself make it easy for user that need workflow for daily basis.
 And also most tiling parts can be automated.
+What tiling manager is the best, is vary.
+Just choose what suitable for you.

 With Lua, Awesome configuration is also highly configuration.
 So flexible, that the limit is your creativity.